andrew-landers-by/ocean-pta-training/README.md

 ### Config File

 The YAML config file specifies the set of routes will be processed.
-For item, a training file and a trained model will be generated upon execution of main.py.
+For each item, a training file and a trained model will be generated upon execution of main.py.

 ```yaml